 The exhibits are housed in the hospital chapel, a Grade II listed building built in 1881 for the patients.
 Bristol Lunatic Asylum underwent several names changes including Beaufort War Hospital, Bristol Mental Hospital and Glenside Hospital which closed in 1994, and now the building is occupied by the University of the West of England Faculty of Health and Social Care.
 Since the 1880’s Nurse Training has been delivered on this site.

 Throughout its history the building has gone through many changes, but looking at the warm grey pennant stone you can easily imagine the lives of the many people who have lived and worked here.

-It also houses the stories from the Stoke Park Colony of Hospitals 1909 – 2000.
+The Museum also houses the stories from the Stoke Park Colony of Hospitals for people with Learning Disabilities1909 – 2000.

-The large collection of artefacts, photographs and information provide a picture of life and work in the former hospital.
+The large collection of artefacts, photographs and information provide a picture of life and work in the former hospitals, including the three years (1915-1919) when the asylum became a First World War hospital.

 Artists in Residence September 2016 – April 2017: alldaybreakfast have been working at the museum and with our visitors to explore our collection and what it means.

 History of the Museum

 The museum was founded by Dr Donal Early, a consultant psychiatrist at Glenside Hospital.
 Objects and documents were saved and collected from all corners of the building and beyond.
 The collection was first displayed on the balcony in the dining room of the hospital in 1984.